Hunter: Brian Hasslen

 We came up with a plan over supper and decided to set up a spike camp on the ridge 1/2 way to them.
 We got up high early the next day and located the herd and came up with a plan.
 My brother and Adam stayed high and worked around the top towards the herd and Don and I would go low and straight at them.
 Within a couple hrs we were right across from the bedded herd.
 It took a while to locate a decent bull due to the distance and thick vegetation.
 We slowly eased in cow calling our way closer to the herd.
 With every cow call the herd bull would scream his head off!

-The bull kept screaming the whole time and walked in and out of shooting lanes and amongst cows.
+The bull kept screaming the whole time and walked in and out of shooting lanes and among the cows.
 Finally he stopped broadside and I was able to get a clean shot.
-He was down.
+He was down!
 I wasn’t until then that I realized just how big he was.
 Before we hiked in after him Don managed to bugle in a smaller 6 point that fed right below is the entire time.
 Keep in mind it was October 21st!
-We called him to within about 5 yards.
+We called him to within about five yards.

-On our way down to my bull my brother hammered a five point not 1000 yards above us.
+On our way down to my bull my brother hammered a five point not 1,000 yards above us.
 And just like that the hunt was over and the work began.

 We got back to the spike came late and exhausted.
 Over a mountain house breakfast the next day Adam glasses up a nice mule deer buck and my brother was able to get his first mule deer.
-From there we had another 11 hrs of packing to get both Bulls off the mountain.
+From there we had another 11 hrs of packing to get both bulls off the mountain.
 We slept in the next day and ended packing out a day early.
-I was just too exhausted to try and fill my deer tag as well yet I couldn’t be happier with the Outfitter, guides, wrangle, and cook.
+I was just too exhausted to try and fill my deer tag as well yet I couldn’t be happier with the Idaho outfitter, guides, wrangle, and cook.

 It was a fantastic experience.
 I will be back.

+Will you book another trip with OUTDOORS INTERNATIONAL in the future?
 Sure I will.
 It’s tough to know the good from bad and to have a service help sift through that is very be be helpful.Get More Information Book Today